 Ongoing support is critical to address pre-Ebola challenges, including poverty and a dysfunctional healthcare system, and to speed economic recovery and help families overcome the lingering effects of this crisis.

-- Emergency response to the Ebola outbreak: Mobilizing community leaders to teach two million people how to protect themselves from Ebola with lifesaving hygiene and Ebola prevention lessons.
-Setting up hand-washing stations and providing accurate, trusted information through mass media, posters, text messages and community meetings.
+- Emergency response: Mobilized community leaders to teach 2 million people how to protect themselves from Ebola with lifesaving hygiene and Ebola prevention lessons.
+Set up hand-washing stations and provided accurate, trusted information through mass media, posters, text messages and community meetings.